In the sprawling metropolis of ancient Rome, where emperors ruled and gladiators fought, the job market was as diverse as the empire itself.

 This was particularly important for public figures, whose lives were considered worthy of emulation.

-By imitating the deceased, the Archimimus helped to crystallize their virtues and achievements, making them a part of the collective memory.
+By imitating the deceased, the Archimimus helped to crystallize their virtues and achievements.
+It was a form of storytelling, a way to keep the spirit of the deceased alive in the minds of the living.

 This practice was rooted in the Roman belief in the immortality of the soul and the idea that a person's qualities could live on through the act of mimicry.